Mangaonoho railway station: Makōhine Tunnel

 A further 1.83 km north of the workshop, the 198 yd long Makōhine tunnel was finished in 1894, after 14 months of construction, allowing the rails to reach the edge of the Makōhine gorge, for easy access to the viaduct site.
-The lining of the tunnel was completed in August, except about 15ft kept open to enable the men to run the cutting to spoil.
+The lining of the tunnel was completed in August, except about 15 ft kept open to enable the men to run the cutting to spoil.
 It was 16 ft 10 in high and 10 ft 4 in wide (at the bottom).
 The walls were thick concrete, with an arch of concrete blocks.
 It was constructed by co-operative labour, who suffered no accidents.
 However, a mother and four children died when a spoil heap from the tunnel cutting collapsed on them.
 The tunnel was daylighted in 1984, prior to electrification.

 Makōhine Viaduct

 Very close to the former tunnel, Makōhine is the southernmost of the five largest NIMT viaducts.
 It spans the Makōhine Stream, which flows into the Rangitīkei River just over a kilometre downstream.
 Like the river, the stream is incised into the soft late Pliocene to early Pleistocene sediments, which are part of the Whanganui Basin.

 Although the rails had reached the gorge in 1894, it wasn't until February 1896 that tenders were called.
 They exceeded expectations, which were £30,000 to £50,000, so PWD also used worker co-operatives for this contract.
 Further delays were caused by a steel strike in Britain (1,272 tonnes of steel were used) and heavy rain on the unstable soil, which affected pier foundations in 1897 and flooded the gravel pit in 1898.
 It wasn't until 1900 that pier construction began.
 The spans are longer than other NIMT viaducts to minimise the piers needed.
 The viaduct was opened by the Minister of Public Works, William Hall-Jones, on 17 June 1902.

 The viaduct was strengthened around 1932 to allow for the heavier K class, by adding intermediate vertical struts to the Warren trusses of the two main spans.
 The viaduct was again strengthened in the early 1980s to prepare for electrification, by replacing the smaller end spans, replacing wooden beams supporting the track with steel, and adding links to transmit traction and braking forces into the main structure.